 Motion in 2 dimensions will be demonstrated by launching the ball at an angle θ.
 Using the kinematic equations below, one can predict the distance to where the projectile will land based upon the initial speed, total time, and angle of trajectory.
 This will demonstrate kinematic motion with and with out acceleration in the y- and x-directions, respectively.

-Principles
+INTRODUCTION:

 Any measurement of the kinematics of an object, such as position, displacement, and speed, must be made with respect to some reference frame.
 The x-direction of the coordinate axes will correspond to the horizontal direction, and y to the vertical.
 The origin of the coordinate axes (0, 0), will be defined as the initial position of the particle (here, a ball).